Steel Pole 43 Tele

 - Compensated Bridge for even volume across all pickups

-- RW/RP Neck pickup for hum-cancelling on middle position
+- RW/RP Neck pickup for a hum-canceling middle position

 - Adjustable Steel Pole pieces for fine-tuning string balance